kendoriddy/next-app/README.md

 This Next.js application is a fully-featured web application that incorporates SSR, SSG, TypeScript, global state management, and authentication middleware.
 It also utilizes Tailwind CSS for responsive design and is optimized for mobile use as a PWA.
 The app is easily extendable and follows best practices for modern web development.

+This Next.js application is a fully-featured web application that incorporates SSR, SSG, TypeScript, global state management, and authentication middleware.
+It also utilizes Tailwind CSS for responsive design and is optimized for mobile use as a PWA.
+The app is easily extendable and follows best practices for modern web development.